 What Are Action Cards?

 One of the more proven techniques for learning is to use study cards.
-Each of these single page cards represents one single subject within the field you are studying.
+Each of these single-page cards represents one single subject within the field you are studying like a series of photography assignments.
 It would contain only the information most pertinent to that field, condensed into bite-sized sections that can be easily remembered.
 You can carry them anywhere to help you, pulling them out to jog your memory.

 Photzy’s Action Cards work on the same principle.
 They condense all the salient information you need into a printable PDF file.